AjayPeter582/CODSOFT/Landing page/README.md

 # Review
 ## Task 1 - Landing page
 ## Task Description
-Develop a responsive landing page for a food delivery service using HTML and CSS.
-This project will help you practice structuring HTML content, linking CSS stylesheets, and ensuring a responsive and visually appealing design.
+To develop a responsive landing page for a food delivery service using HTML and CSS.
+It requires basic knowledge of HTML and CSS.
+Through this project, I have learned to create columns, divide sections, arrange items, and add headers and footers.

 ## Front Section: